AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data Processing/Image Processing/Image style.md

 # Image style

-Image Processing \(IMG\) allows you to save IMG operations as a style.
-The style feature allows you to use a short IMG parameter to perform complex image processing operations.

-## Limits

-Up to 50 styles can be created for a bucket.
-These styles can be used only for image objects in the bucket.
-If you require more than 50 styles, contact [technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).
+You can include multiple IMG parameters in an image style to perform complex operations on image objects.
+This topic describes how to create and use image styles.

 ## Create a style

+You can create up to 50 styles for a bucket.
+Styles that are created for a bucket can be used only to process image objects in the bucket.
+To create more styles for a bucket,contact the [technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

 1. Log on to the [OSS console](https://oss.console.aliyun.com/).